sleekyom/Final-Android-Application-/README.md

 - What your app is going to be and why you chose it

-My App will be a Simple TODO List which is going to allow user to add items and manage them too.
+My App will be a Simple Shopper List which is going to allow user to add items and manage them too.

 Why i chose to develop this app:
   I decided to use this app as it allow me to implement all i have learnt from the mobile development class and it also flexible that i can add more functionalities beyond what was thought in class.